Iskaq Tjokrohadisurjo

 Iskaq Tjokrohadisurjo (EVO: Iskaq Tjokrohadisoerjo; 11 July 1896 – 11 September 1984) was an Indonesian politician and advocate.
 A member of the Indonesian National Party, he served as Minister of Economic Affairs and Minister of Home Affairs during the 1950s.
-Originating in Jombang Regency and being educated in law, he received higher education at Leiden University after a five-year career in various colonial courts.
+Hailing from Jombang Regency and being educated in law, he received higher education at Leiden University after a five-year career in various colonial courts.
 Iskaq was one of the earliest native Indonesian advocates during the Dutch colonial period, founding multiple law offices across the country.
 He also took part in the nationalist movement, being a co-founder of the Indonesian National Party and being arrested along with its other leaders in 1929.

 During the Indonesian National Revolution, Iskaq briefly served as the Resident of Banyumas and Mayor of Surakarta, before becoming Minister of Home Affairs during the Sukiman Cabinet.
-His PNI-favoring policies were controversial for other parties, and he was replaced in the succeeding Wilopo Cabinet.
+His policies favoring the Indonesian National Party (PNI) were controversial for other parties, and he was replaced in the succeeding Wilopo Cabinet.
 He returned to government office as Minister of Economic Affairs in the First Ali Sastroamidjojo Cabinet, where he became entangled in a graft scandal.
-He was eventually found guilty and sentenced to prison, but he received a pardon from Sukarno.
+He was eventually found guilty and sentenced to prison, but he received a pardon from President Sukarno.
 He remained active in the PNI and attempted to reunite the party during a 1965 split, until withdrawing from party politics after PNI's fusion into the Indonesian Democratic Party in the New Order period.

 Early life and career

 Iskaq was born in the village of Ngepeh, in Jombang Regency, on 11 July 1896.
 His parents were Javanese nobility, and his father worked as a civil servant for the colonial government.
 Iskaq began schooling at a village school (Volksschool), before moving to Nganjuk to enter Europeesche Lagere School between 1904 and 1911.
-He continued his studies at Rechts-Hogeschool (Law High School) in Batavia, and between 1917 to 1922 he worked in legal courts - initially as an assistant at the district courts of Madiun and Ponorogo, then as a jury in Magelang, a clerk at the high court in Surabaya, and finally a judge at the district court in Semarang.
+He continued his studies at Rechts-Hogeschool (Law High School) in Batavia, and between 1917 and 1922 he worked in legal courts - initially as an assistant at the district courts of Madiun and Ponorogo, then as a jury in Magelang, a clerk at the high court in Surabaya, and finally a judge at the district court in Semarang.
 He then enrolled at the University of Leiden, graduating in 1925 and being awarded a Meester in de Rechten (Master of Laws) title.

-While the Perhimpoenan Indonesia was active in Leiden, Iskaq was not active in the organization, as he was working at the stock market and did not want to risk his employment.
+While the nationalist student organization Perhimpoenan Indonesia was active in Leiden, Iskaq was not active in the organization, as he was working at the stock market and did not want to risk his employment.
 He was still interested in politics, however, and when he graduated on 30 June 1925 and returned to Java in 1926, he decided against working for the colonial government.
 According to Iskaq in a 1971 interview, his decision was motivated by his more egalitarian treatment in the Netherlands compared to his treatment by colonial authorities back home.